Skip to content

 return result["answers"][0], reasoning

-# Provider doesn't support reasoning — retry without it
+# Provider or model doesn't support this reasoning mode — retry without it

 result = await run(